tbeaulieu/Soldat-Meltfire/README.md

 # Installation notes:

 1) Obtain the GARW dash installer here: https://github.com/dustinsterk/GARWDashUploader
-2) You will need to unzip this dashboard file, rename the folder to "Meltfire_Main" (Don't use the quotes), and recompress it.
+2) You will need to unzip this dashboard file, rename the folder to "meltfire_Main" (Don't use the quotes), and recompress it.
 (I know, it's a pain)
 3) Upload the dash via the uploader while connected to the GAWR Wifi.
 4) Follow the rest of the aforementioned instructions.